ncjaz/datalens/src/sphinx/plugins/settings.md

 Use the settings helpers so updates are atomic (load → replace → save) and safe to call from background threads:

+For plugin-defined preferences (schema-driven, shown in Preferences → Plugins), see `plugins/preferences.md`.

 ```python
 from dataclasses import replace